-- Have children at the bus stop on time.
+- Make sure children are at the bus stop at least five minutes prior to the established pick-up time.

 HCPSS works with parents to further the safety of all children by making certain that students know the bus rules that are there to provide a safe and enjoyable bus ride for everyone.
 Parents ensure that students know their bus number, which is located on each side of the bus.
 For younger children (elementary and middle school students), HCPSS recommends that parents/guardians or another trusted adult wait at the bus stop with the students to supervise their behavior and to help with any problems that may arise, such as a delayed bus or injury while waiting.
 Both adults and students should stand at a safe distance from the roadway.

 Bus stops are chosen to provide both safety and convenience for students as well as to economize on fuel and minimize the time that students spend on the bus.
 Parents, please do not request bus drivers to make additional stops.
 This puts our drivers in a difficult position, as our regulations prohibit bus drivers from making extra stops between the designated bus stops in place.
 Many bus routes are designed so that students do not need to cross a major roadway to use the bus.
 Parents should never allow their students to bypass this safety measure by walking across the street to use a different bus stop.

 - I have discussed basic safety practices with my child.